guacsec/guac-docs/guac/setup-postgres.md

 This compose configuration is suitable to leave running in an environment that is accessible to your environment for further GUAC ingestion, discovery, analysis, and evaluation.
-Explore the types of collectors available under the `guaccollect collect` command and see what will work for your build, ingestion, and SBOM workflow.
+Explore the types of collectors available as `guaccollect` subcommands and see what will work for your build, ingestion, and SBOM workflow.
 These collectors can be run as another service that watches a location for new documents to ingest.
 If you’re curious about the various GUAC components and what they do, see [How GUAC components work together]({{
 site.baseurl }}{%link guac/guac-components.md %}).